 Academy for Supervisors: AFSU

-This five-day course is designed for newly-appointed supervisors and more experienced supervisors when their knowledge and skill development needs can be met by AFSU course learning objectives.
-Supervisors will learn the basic knowledge and skills necessary for the lawful, ethical, and effective supervision of State of Alaska employees.
+This three-day course is designed for newly-appointed supervisors and more experienced supervisors when their knowledge and skill development needs can be met by AFSU course learning objectives.
+In the modules, supervisors will learn the foundational knowledge and skills necessary for the lawful, ethical, and effective supervision of State of Alaska employees.
+In the classroom students will put that knowledge in to practice and build on the information learned in the modules.

 If you are unable to attend the Academy, some of the knowledge and skills taught in AFSU are offered in the following one-day DOP&LR courses: